“An 1850s organic farm in rural Brazil with adventurous activities, wonderful food and a real sense of peace”

 - Tree climbing and abseiling

 This is a fantastic place for a family break - with no internet and plenty of wildlife at your disposal, it's somewhere to come and bond as a family, and have adventures on horseback and more.
-Although there's no pool, there are three swimming lakes to choose from, including a waterfall and pool nearby which is perfect for refreshing bathing.
+Although there's no pool, there are 3 swimming lakes to choose from, including a waterfall and pool nearby which is perfect for refreshing bathing.
 Staff go out of their way to make the experience fun for kids, with everything from fresh chocolate milk and extra French fries between meals to pony & cart rides and blankets on the lawn to make playing on the grass less itchy.

 Children aged 4 and under stay free of charge and there are baby cots and extra beds.
 For children aged 5+, there is a small additional charge.

 Family friendly accommodation:

 The suites can fit 1 rollaway bed or baby cot.
-If there are more of you, rent a whole villa and you get 1 suite and 2 double/twin rooms.
 All have ensuite bathrooms (with a tub in the suite, and a shower in the doubles/twins).
-If you're on a budget, there's also the much simpler Casa Da Cachoeira and Casa Do Lago, small houses for 2-4 with 1 double and 1 twin room for the kids which also feature their own kitchenette.
+If you're on a budget, there's also the much simpler Casa Da Cachoeira and Casa Do Lago, small houses for 2-4 with 1 double and 1 twin room for the kids and a kitchenette.

 - Baby cots